is one of the most vibrant resorts towns on the Algarve coastline, located about a 30 minute drive from Faro airport.

 More than 40,000 people live in the city of Albufeira, a number that increases exponentially during the Summer months with the annual wave of tourists.
 Much like other regions in the Algarve, Albufeira was also occupied by the Arabs.
 In fact, the name Albufeira comes from the Arab word “Al-buhera”, meaning castle of the sea, a reference to the city’s location on the Portuguese coast.

-The best sights in Albufeira are the marina, the Old Town, the Strip and, of course, the beaches.
+The best sights in Albufeira are the marina, the Old Town, the Strip and, of course, the sandy beaches.

 meeting point for boat trips in the area, which include dolphin-watching and